Cindy is available to speak and teach seminars through your school or organization

-In January 2007, Cindy Schneider (Director) opened the doors to the Acting Antics Art Center and ever since has been providing music and theater programming for youngsters of all ages and ability levels.
+In January 2007, our Founder Cindy Schneider opened the doors to the Acting Antics Art Center and ever since has been providing music and theater programming for kids, teens, and adults of all ages and ability levels.
 Schneider's book, Acting Antics: A Theatrical Approach to Teaching Social Understanding to Kids and Teens with Asperger Syndrome was also published that year.

 Acting Antics didn't happen overnight.
 The program was born of professional insight, observation, experimentation, and most importantly passion.

 Cindy Schneider was a special educator for twenty years at the Chester County Intermediate Unit, teaching many children with diagnoses that fell under the umbrella of autism spectrum disorders.
 In 2000, she was recruited by the organization, along with a speech and language clinician and an occupational therapist, to establish an "Autism Support Team" that would offer training and support to Chester County teachers regarding Autism and Asperger Syndrome.
 For seven years this team became leading specialists in the area, and the services offered were requested far and wide.
 By the time Cindy retired in 2007, the team had more than doubled in size and was flourishing.